 There are a lot of fun questions that come up in the pest control world.
 Some sound like no-brainers, yet result in some very interesting facts, such as when we examined the relationship between cockroaches and shrimp.
 Others seek to debunk home remedies or verify their effectiveness scientifically.

-Here is one such question that turned out a lot more complicated than we could have expected:
+One such question turned out a lot more complicated than we could have expected: Do ants poop?
+Let’s look at the facts together.

 See Also: What Do Flea Droppings Look Like?